SAP-samples/cloud-extension-ecc-business-process/mission/create-API/bupa/README.md

    ![](./images/segw_4.png)

 >Note: You might face issue of importing EDMX error due to conversion of data type.
-Please ignore it for this sceanrio.
+Please ignore it for this scenario.
 Continue for generation.

 6. Click on **Generate** to enable **DPC**, **MPC**, **Model and Service** successfully.
 Save in **Local Package** or in **Transport**.
    Clicking on **Generate**, you will get a dialog box with message *Do You still want to generate runtime artifacts (yes/no)*.
 Here Select **Yes** to continue.